-- At the completion of tour of duty, the Engineer or Remote Control Operator must review the LCDI System and confirm that all defects reported to the local Mechanical Department or the LCDI Desk have been properly entered into the LCDI System. - 2.
-All defects identified by the Engineer or Remote Control Operator are required to be reported in the LCDI System regardless of the defect's state of repair.
-If the reported defects are not present on the LCDI reporting screen, it is the Engineer or Remote Control Operator's responsibility to enter the defects. - 3.
-All defects identified and reported must be identified by their FRA classification of defect.
-The Defect Category, as determined during required reporting to local Mechanical or LCDI Desk personnel, should be marked with an "F" to indicate a FRA Non-Complying Condition or a "D" to indicate all other reported defects. - 4.
-Prior to being released from duty and prior to their Hours of Service Limit (HSL), Engineers or Remote Control Operators will access the electronic LCDI reporting system and: - Verify data previously entered by local Mechanical representative or LCDI Desk. - Update with any additional defects. - Complete the verification and update process with an electronic signature.

-5. Engineers or Remote Control Operators, who have reached their HSL and are unable to complete the electronic LCDI Report, must verify and complete the LCDI Report at the beginning of their next tour of duty.
+- At the completion of tour of duty, the Engineer or Remote Control Operator must review the LCDI System and confirm that all defects reported have been properly entered into the LCDI System. - a.
+Prior to being relieved under HSL, every effort should be made to notify the LCDI / MOC Desk of any defects. - b.
+Engineers or Remote Control Operators, who have reached their HSL and are unable to complete the electronic LCDI Report, must verify and complete the LCDI Report at the beginning of their next tour of duty. - If reported defects are not present on the LCDI reporting screen, it is the Engineer or Remote Control Operator's responsibility to enter the defects.

-NOTE: Prior to being relieved under HSL, every effort should be made to notify local Mechanical Department employees or the LCDI Desk of any outstanding defects.
+3. All defects identified and reported must be identified by their FRA classification of defect.
+The Defect Category, as determined during required reporting to LCDI / MOC Desk personnel, should be marked with an "F" to indicate a FRA Non-Complying Condition or a "D" to indicate all other reported defects.

 L-241.
-CRESTING GRADE
+CRESTING AND DESCENDING GRADE